 Student berthing space may be made available if a science party has unused berthing.
 Students will work alongside a science team already scheduled to conduct research aboard Falkor.
 Applicants should possess knowledge in at least one of the following disciplines: biology, chemistry, physics, geology, oceanography, or marine technology (e.g. engineering, software, etc.).
 Interested students must be enrolled full time in an accredited institution seeking a college, baccalaureate, masters, or doctoral degree, or be serving in a post-graduate position.
 Time will be given to students to keep up with their studies while they are on board.

-Due to an overwhelming number of applications we will not be accepting new applicants for the 2020 program year.
+We are currently in the process of restructuring the Student-at-Sea program and will not be accepting applicants in 2021.
 If you want to be added to our contact list for when we open our call please email firstname.lastname@example.org

 Please review the program details above and the Frequently Asked Questions before contacting us with any other questions.